 Sign on to: MYNHDOE website.

-Select Title IV, A SSAE 18-19 from the application drop-down menu.
+Select Title IV, A SSAE and the appropriate year from the application drop-down menu.

 Complete the general identification information section.

-Sign and Upload the Title IV-A Equitable Services form, if needed to the grant in the Online Grants Management System.
-You can download a copy of the Title IV-A Equitable Services form, in Word document format.
+If necessary, Sign and Upload the Title IV-A Equitable Services form, if needed to the grant in the Online Grants Management System.
+You can download a copy of the Title IV-A Equitable Services form available in the Equitable Serivces Folder in the Documents Folder.

 The Activity ID is generated by the system—no entry is necessary.